Veganism and Acne: What You Should Consider

 1. Optimize Omega-3 Fatty Acids

-See also Comparing Hydrocolloid vs. Salicylic Acid Acne Patches
+See also Over-the-Counter vs. Prescription Acne Medications

 Balance the omega-6 to omega-3 ratio by incorporating plant-based sources of omega-3 fatty acids into your diet.
 Flaxseeds, chia seeds, hemp seeds, and algae-based supplements are excellent choices to promote a healthier balance.